 They offer a less streamlined, wider shape than other Veja styles, which looks cute on, and makes them feel casual.

 People often confuse Campos and Esplars, and the main difference is that Campos are more textured and have a higher footbed.

 If you’re going to get just one pair of Veja sneakers, I recommend Campos.

-If you like a slightly lower profile shoe with a narrow silhouette, the Veja Esplar are going to be your pair.
+If you like a slightly lower profile shoe with a narrow silhouette, the Veja Esplar is going to be your pair.

 Their shape looks amazing with jeans, shorts, leggings, and dresses.

 I find the slim appearance to be lengthening.